wpatipon-jaist/LLMs4OL-2025-Task-B-DREAM_LLMs/README.md

 - 🦙 Your local LLMs via API or Hugging Face Transformers
 - 💬 ChatGPT, Claude, DeepSeek, and Gemini.

-Prompt formats can be edited in the `templates/` directory.

 ---

 ## 💡 Sample Output